top of page

 Being a parent can feel like a nonstop to-do list, but don’t forget, you matter too.
 Taking care of yourself doesn’t have to mean big life changes.
 It’s about small moments that bring balance and joy.
 Like enjoying your morning coffee in peace (yes, even if it means waking up earlier).
 Or sneaking in a quick walk at the park while the kids play.
 Maybe it’s rediscovering a hobby you loved before parenthood, like painting or reading.

 These little things aren’t selfish, they’re necessary.
 Taking time for yourself shows your kids that self-care matters.
 It’s not easy, especially if you’re used to putting everyone else first, but here’s the truth: you can’t pour from an empty cup.
 But also, you're worth it.
 You deserve to feel calm, happy, and fulfilled in your own life.
 So, start small.
 Find ways to add little moments of joy to your busy days.
-It’s not about being perfect, it’s about showing up for yourself in ways that make life feel just a bit lighter.
+It’s not about being perfect, it’s about showing up for yourself in ways that make life feel just a bit lighter, and at Finding Focus Therapy, we're here to support you every step of the way.

 Curious about working with us?
 Follow these three simple steps to get started: